Why Do I Need a Makeup Kit When Shooting a Training Video?

 “Does his forehead look a little shiny?”
 Jenn says, pointing at the monitor.

-I nod in agreement and look at Dave, who looks back at me and nods.
-Dave, my Key-Grip-value-add-go-to-guy, walks over to the gear cart, unzips a small black pouch, and pulls out an oil-absorbing sheet.
-He deftly maneuvers to the on-camera talent and kindly explains what we saw on the monitor.
+Our producer looks at Dave, our value-add grip, who looks back at him and nods.
+Dave walks over to the gear cart, unzips a small black pouch, and pulls out an oil-absorbing sheet.
+He deftly maneuvers to the on-camera talent and kindly explains what the client saw on the monitor.

 Problem solved!
 No more shiny skin thanks to a single oil-absorbing sheet, and Dave of course!